The Handy Flashlight Lumens Chart for All Your Needs

 Keep these factors in mind while shopping for a unit that best suits your needs.

-When it comes to buying the best flashlight, you need to consider the number of lumens compared to its intended use.
+When it comes to buying the best flashlight, you need to consider the number of lumens compared to your flashlight’s intended use.
 For example, if you are looking for a unit to perform search & rescue, you need something much higher than 100 lumens.

 Flashlights Less Than 100 Lumens